AdaCore/ada_coding_standards/source/guidelines/exception_usage/exu02_no_unhandled_application-defined_exceptions.rst

 (`Ada RM 10.2(30) - Program Execution <http://www.ada-auth.org/standards/2xrm/html/RM-10-2.html>`_)
 In some systems there is no calling environment, such as bare-metal platforms with only an Ada run-time library and no operating system.

-"""""""
-Notes
-"""""""

-SPARK can prove that no exception will be raised (or fail to prove it and indicate the failure).

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""